statiagov/gesmew/guides/content/developer/customization/checkout.md

 ## Default Checkout Steps

 The Gesmew checkout process consists of the following steps.
-With the exception of the Registration step, each of these steps corresponds to a state of the `Gesmew::Order` object:
+With the exception of the Registration step, each of these steps corresponds to a state of the `Gesmew::Inspection` object:

 * Registration (Optional - only if using gesmew_auth_devise extension, can be toggled through the `Gesmew::Auth::Config[:registration_step]` configuration setting)
 * Address Information